Do0ks/MemRE/README.md

 ### Known Issues/Fixes + Nightly Builds:
 <Details>

-- Added Marquee while pointer scanner is running.
+- Added: "Changed Value" option to scan parameters.

-- Added "Value Between" option to scan parameters.
+- Reconfigured: Search options to match the corresponding searches being preformed.
+Also, 4 Bytes and Exact Value is now the "New Scan" defaults.

 Formatting: Number-Number